Private William N. Jones, Jr. (1919–1944)

 Notes

 Various records give dates of birth for his wife Priscilla as March 4, 1918 (Social Security Death Index, U.S. Department of Veterans Affairs B.I.R.L.S.
-Death File) or March 4, 1920 (Social Security Applications and Claims Index).
-The 1930 census, and first marriage certificate implied a year of birth of 1920 and the second 1918; her headstone and enlistment data also listed 1918.
-A possible explanation is that her parents were not married until August 30, 1918.
-My first thought was that her parents gave a false date of birth to conceal that she was born out of wedlock and the truth eventually emerged, possibly when she joined the U.S. Army.
+Death File), or March 4, 1920 (Social Security Applications and Claims Index).
+The 1930 census and her first marriage certificate implied a year of birth of 1920, while the second suggested 1918.
+Her headstone and enlistment data also listed 1918.

-However, it seems that she may have been adopted, though it’s unclear if that played a role in the discrepancy.
-William and Florence had no children listed on the census on January 5, 1920 and Priscilla appeared to be an only child on the 1930 census.
-However, I found a puzzling obituary in Journal-Every Evening on June 20, 1949 for Mrs. Ruth Morgan which listed six children including “Mrs. Priscilla Grate, Mt.
-Vernon, Ill”.
+Very strong circumstantial evidence indicates she was adopted, though it is unclear if that played a role in the discrepancy.
+William and Florence Collins had no children listed on the census on January 5, 1920, and Priscilla appeared to be an only child on the 1930 census.
+An obituary printed in Journal-Every Evening on June 20, 1949, for Mrs. Ruth Morgan, listed six children including “Mrs. Priscilla Grate, Mt.
+Vernon, Ill[.]”
 Priscilla’s second husband was from Mt.
-Vernon, Illinois, so it would seem to be her.
-Brothers listed in the obituary had the last name David.
+Vernon, Illinois, and correspondence in Jones’s I.D.P.F. establishes that she was living there by 1948.
+The brothers listed in the obituary had the last name David.
 Indeed, a Prscilla [sic] M. David appeared on the census in late January 1920.
-She was living with Ruth David and several others had her grandfather’s house in Smyrna, and was listed as being 22 months old, placing her birthdate in March 1918.
+She was living with Ruth David and several others had her biological grandfather’s house in Smyrna, and was listed as being 22 months old, placing her birthdate in March 1918.
+Finally, tying all the available evidence together, is a birth certificate dated March 4, 1918, for a Priscilla May David born near Smyrna, the third child of Charles A. David and Ruth David (née Slaughter).

 Acknowledgments